newzjh/AIImage/Packages/com.aexis/README.md

 ## Scope and licensing

-The source implementation is released under the MIT license in [LICENSE.md](LICENSE.md).
+`package.json` declares MIT as the Aexis source license target.
+The current pre-release [LICENSE.md](LICENSE.md) retains a release-audit gate; complete that audit before publishing or representing an archive as an MIT release.
 Aexis does not include Unity Sentis, Tencent ncnn, ONNX Runtime, MNN, MONAI, or VISTA source/binaries as runtime dependencies.
 Compatibility targets do not imply affiliation or use of upstream code.

 The complete application sample uses its namespace-isolated `Aexis.Samples.Json` source copy in fourteen files for dynamic JSON documents, token traversal, and editor diagnostics.
 These uses are not DTO-only configuration payloads, so Unity `JsonUtility` is not a compatible replacement.
 The source copy is MIT-licensed Json.NET 13.0.2, with its immutable revision, checksum, license, and shading record under `Samples/AIImageApplicationExample/ThirdParty/AexisSampleJson`; it does not install a Newtonsoft package or copy a duplicate DLL into `Assets`.